eccentricdevotion/TARDIS/rail-room.md

 1. Grow a rail room
 2. Move your TARDIS to a location and **save it**
 3. Move the TARDIS to a different location
-4. Run rails up to the TARDIS (exterior) door — **Note:** it must be a preset with a door, change the exterior preset if necessary
+4. Run rails up to the saved location (where the TARDIS exterior door will appear)
 5. Travel back to your saved location from step 1

+**Note:** You must use a preset with a door, change the exterior preset if necessary.

 The design of the rail system is up to you, but only one minecart can be inside the rail room at a time, so you will need to take that into consideration.